This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-Note: You can also consider directly using uninitialized_move_n and destroy_n added in C++17 to avoid reinventing the wheel.
-These functions have already undergone similar optimizations.
-However, due to pointer alias issues, they may at most optimize to memmove, whereas in this vector expansion scenario, it can be further optimized to memcpy, so self-optimization yields better results.
+Note: One could also consider directly using uninitialized_move_n and destroy_n introduced in C++17 to avoid reinventing the wheel, as these functions already include similar optimizations.
+However, due to pointer aliasing issues, they might at most optimize to memmove.
+In the context of vector resizing, it can be further optimized to memcpy, so optimizing it ourselves yields better results.

 Overkill

-This still feels a bit odd.
-Our main goal is to move all objects from the old memory to the new memory, but we are using the trivially copyable trait, which seems too restrictive.
-There seems to be a significant difference between creating a new object entirely and placing the original object in a new location.
+This feels a bit strange.
+Our main goal is to move all objects from old memory to new memory, but we are using the trivially copyable trait, which seems too restrictive.
+Creating a completely new object and relocating an existing object to a new position feel quite different.
 Consider the following example.
-It seems that directly using memcpy for types like std::string is also feasible.
-Since the memory is manually managed and the destructor is manually called, there will be no multiple calls to the destructor.
+It seems that directly memcpying types like std::string is also possible.
+Since we manually manage memory and manually call destructors, there won’t be multiple destructor calls.

 std::byte buffer[sizeof(std::string)];